-This unit covers the key elements and essential concepts of ocean wave mechanics that are relevant to design of offshore and coastal structures.
-The unit extends the concepts in JEE221 Fluid Mechanics and provides the foundations for JEE359 Design of Floating Offshore Structures and JEE402 Design of Coastal Engineering Structures.
+This unit covers the key elements and essential concepts of ocean wave mechanics that are relevant to the design and development of offshore and coastal structures.
+Additionally, the unit helps students in developing and applying appropriate computational methods relevant to engineering problems of wave mechanics.
+The unit provides the foundations for JEE359 Design of Floating Offshore Structures and JEE402 Design of Coastal Engineering Structures.

 |Unit name||Applied Ocean Wave Mechanics|